deepdesign/bitlab/docs/presets.md

 ## Project Overview

-**BitLab** allows saving and loading complete generator state configurations as presets.
+**Pixli** allows saving and loading complete generator state configurations as presets.

 ### What Are Presets?